department-of-veterans-affairs/VA-Micropurchase-Repo/2018-06-06_Governance_ Models_in_Public_and_Private_Sector/Deliverables/skylight_api_governance_research_report.md

 Do have a digital frontdoor where others can request APIs.
 Because funding is a constraint, really need a strong business case that aligns to mission.

 Building APIs are very project focused and centered around data.
 Central group doesn’t prioritize really.
 Driven by demand or legislative requirement.
 Want to start exploring a change in model to be more user-centric and help to shape API strategy.
 Have been challenged to create reusable APIs across the organization.
-Standards have helped, but been a challenged to maintain consistent APIs, domain model, etc. Mastering the data from all the sources and ensuring their quality has been a challenge.
+Standards have helped, but been a challenge to maintain consistent APIs, domain model, etc. Mastering the data from all the sources and ensuring their quality has been a challenge.
 Foresee this as being a challenge at scale.

 ## 4. How does your organization define the data models and standards upon which to deliver and operate APIs?